Lines on $p$-adic and real cubic surfaces: Lines on Smooth - adic Cubic Surfaces

 where we define $\sigma(i)$ by enforcing $\sigma(\theta_i) = \theta_{\sigma(i)}$.
 Since $G$ acts trivially on $F \in \Qp[X]$, the surface $\SF$ is stable under $G$.
 Hence it is $\Qp$-rational.
 Note that the number of $G$-stable $E_i$'s is $\ell$, the number of $G$-stable $F_{i,j}$'s is $q + \binom{\ell}{2}$, and the number of $G$-stable $G_i$'s is $\ell$.
 This finishes the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:1}] The statement of Theorem~\ref{thm:1} is a direct consequence of the above lemma.
+\begin{proof}[Proof of Theorem~\ref{thm:1}] This is a direct consequence of the above lemma.
 The polynomials in Table~\ref{9polynomials} have the desired numbers of irreducible linear and quadratic factors.
-The non-vanishing of the discriminant $\operatorname{disc}(F)$, of the degree 5 coefficient $\theta_1 + \dots +\theta_6$ of $F$ and of the symmetric polynomial
+The discriminant, the degree $5$ coefficients $\theta_1 + \dots +\theta_6$ and the expression

-was certified using Macaulay2; therefore, the equations in $\eqref{eq: arrangement}$ are not satisfied.
+are symmetric and can be expressed as polynomials in the coefficients of $F$.
+The non-vanishing of these quantities for the polynomials in \cref{9polynomials} was certified using Macaulay2 (see \eqref{eq:link_for_code}); therefore, the equations in $\eqref{eq: arrangement}$ are not satisfied for any of these $9$ polynomials.

 \end{proof}